 Based on an area measuring 4 m2, there are a range of possible solutions.

-Modular and/or ready-made walk-in wardrobes are a cost-effective solution.
 Some kits are either height- or width-adjustable, meaning they can be adapted to the length of your wall.
 Storage solutions delivered in kit form come with accessories that allow you to design individual layouts that meet your needs perfectly.
 In general, fronts are optional.

 Once you have evaluated the volume needed for your clothes, grab a calculator to add up the elements that form a modular model or a tape measure to identify the different options afforded by a ready-made walk-in wardrobe (height-adjustable shelves are indispensable).